-Grandes Ecoles (French: “great schools”) is not only the name of a Parisian hotel located in the historical intellectual Latin Quarter, it’s also a real institution of higher education in France, known for its highly selective admissions, its prestigious and rewarding degrees and academic excellence.
+Grandes Ecoles (French: “great schools”) is not only the name of a Parisian hotel located in the historical intellectual Latin Quarter, but it’s also a real institution of higher education in France, known for its highly selective admissions, its prestigious and rewarding degrees and academic excellence.

-In addition to these criteria, there is a true French tradition of the grandes ecoles, which are more highly regarded than average universities.
-While universities are seen as mainstream institutions, grandes ecoles are understood as elite institutes (they represent less than 5% of student population) which guarantee success in life and feed the top French civil servants with talent pool, advanced professional and technical training in several fields of study.
+In addition to these criteria, there is a true French tradition of the “grandes ecoles”, which are more highly regarded than average universities.
+While universities are seen as mainstream institutions, grandes ecoles are understood as elite institutes (they represent less than 5% of the student population) which guarantee success in life and feed the top French civil servants with talent pool, advanced professional and technical training in several fields of study.
 There are about 250 grandes ecoles spread across France and 230 of them are gathered within the Conference des Grandes Ecoles, CGE.

 In an effort to explain the machinery of higher education and to promote the “grande ecole” model, the French Conference of the Grandes Ecoles widened the scope of its activities and communications with an English version of its teaching video about the concept of grande ecole and its implications for grandes ecoles students careers and working lives.

 All around France, “grandes ecoles” offer excellent courses and award degrees up to BAC+8 level (eight years of study after graduating from high school).
 For more than 200 years, these private or public schools have been training students for multiple careers :